 Besides the castle ruins stands the Nakijin Village History and Culture Center with a small museum displaying items unearthed on the castle grounds, such as Chinese pottery, coins and documents.
 There are also exhibits about everyday life and culture of Nakijin Village.

 The Yanbaru Express directly connects the airport and city center of Naha with Nakijin Castle.
-Get off at Nakijinjoshi-iriguchi (今帰仁城跡入口), from where it is a 15-20 minute walk uphill to the castle ruins.
-The one way trip takes about 2.5 hours and costs around 2000 yen.
+Get off at Nakijinjōshi-iriguchi (今帰仁城跡入口), from where it is a 15-20 minute walk uphill to the castle ruins.
+The one way trip takes about 2.5 hours and costs 2100 yen.
 Buses operate roughly every two hours.
-In central Naha, the bus stops at the Prefectural Office (県庁北口), Tomari Port and Furujima Station along the Yurail monorail among other locations.
+In central Naha, the bus stops at the Prefectural Office (県庁北口, Kenchō Kitaguchi), Tomari Port and Furujima Station along the Yurail monorail among other locations.

 Bus line numbers 65 or 66 run counterclockwise and clockwise respectively in a loop around the Motobu Peninsula.
-Get off at Nakijinjoshi-iriguchi (今帰仁城跡入口, 45-60 minutes, 790-1000 yen, 1-2 buses per hour), from where it is a 15-20 minute walk uphill to the castle ruins.
+Get off at Nakijinjōshi-iriguchi (今帰仁城跡入口, 45-60 minutes, 800 yen from Nago Bus Terminal, 1-2 buses per hour), from where it is a 15-20 minute walk uphill to the castle ruins.
 The counterclockwise line 65 is faster from Nago to the castle, while the clockwise line 66 is faster in the opposite direction.

 By car, take the Okinawa Expressway from Naha all the way to its northern end near Nago (1040 yen one way) and then follow regular roads across the Motobu Peninsula to the Nakijin Castle Ruins.
 In total, the journey takes about two hours one way (more during rush hours).